VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 The `AND` operator means that the [log entry](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) must match both filters in order to be selected.

-Typical LogsQL query constists of multiple [filters](#filters) joined with `AND` operator.
+Typical LogsQL query consists of multiple [filters](#filters) joined with `AND` operator.
 It may be tiresome typing and then reading all these `AND` words.
 So LogsQL allows omitting `AND` words.
 For example, the following query is equivalent to the query above:

 ```logsql